 LinkedIn profile >>, NIVA profile >> or Google Scholar profile >>

-Therese Harvey, Research Scientist (PhD).
-TH has more than 15 years experience in environmental monitoring, water resource management and mapping marine ecosystems.
+Therese Harvey, Senior research scientist (PhD).
+Therese has more than 15 years experience in environmental monitoring, water resource management and mapping marine ecosystems.
 Her research interests include eutrophication, environmental monitoring and management in relation to human influences within the EU’s water and marine directives (WFD and MSFD).
-TH has great experience in applying satellite data in environmental monitoring and development of optical water quality indicators.
+Therese has great experience in applying satellite data in environmental monitoring and development of optical water quality indicators.
 Therese has previously worked at the University of Stockholm, Sweden and at WaterInsight, Holland.

 LinkedIn profile >>, NIVA profile >> or Google Scholar profile >>

-Steen W. Knudsen, Research Scientist (PhD), has a background in molecular biology, ichthyology, taxonomy, marine biology, population genetics, evolutionary relationship of fishes and environmental DNA (eDNA).
+Steen W. Knudsen, Research scientist (PhD).
+Steen has a background in molecular biology, ichthyology, taxonomy, marine biology, population genetics, evolutionary relationship of fishes and environmental DNA (eDNA).
 Works with development of molecular diagnostic tools to identify presence of species in aquatic environments via non-invasive sampling techniques.

 NIVA profile >> or Google Scholar profile >>

-Paula Ocampo, BSc, and vocational trainee from RUC, where she studies environmental biology.
-PO has worked with large datasets and the CHASE tool.
-PO is employed as a research assistant in NIVA Denmark.
+Paula Ocampo, MSc in Environmental Biology.
+Paula has worked with large datasets and the CHASE tool.
+Paula is employed as a research assistant at NIVA Denmark.

 Associates

 Nikolai Friberg, (PhD).
 Former head of research and department at NIVA Denmark.
-Now deputy managing director at the Norwegian Institute for Natural Research (NINA), also adjunct professor at the University of Copenhagen.
+Now employed as Professor at Aarhus University – Institute for Ecoscience.
 NF has more than 25 years of research experience within freshwater ecology, including climate change and nature and environmental restoration.
 NF has worked in Denmark and abroad and has focused on the application-oriented aspects, especially how human activities affect freshwater communities.
 NF is Appointed Expert for the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES) under UNESCO and also Visiting Research Fellow at the University of Leeds, England.
 From 2009 until 2011, when Denmark’s Environmental Investigations (DMU) was closed down, NF was head of research for the Department of Freshwater Ecology (FEVØ).